- Website builder

 Anyhow, the point of the matter is that iPage puts in your hands powerful creative tools which can shape your online space brilliantly.
 No coding or technical skill is required.
 In fact, both site builders are easier to use than WordPress.

-Other than a minor branding change, iPage Website Builder and iPage Weebly have practically no difference from the original site building platforms.
+Other than a minor branding change, iPage Website Builder and iPage Weebly are practically no different from the original site building platforms.

 The Cons of iPage